 The same can probably be said about its powertrain options since a 330-horsepower 3.7L V6 and a 420-horsepower 5.6L V8 don’t exactly feel like they’re contemporary options.
 Although quite potent, both of them struggle with fuel efficiency.
 The former only manages 20 or 21 mpg combined depending on a chosen drivetrain configuration, while the latter returns either 19 or 18 mpg combined.
 Luckily for prospective Infiniti Q70 buyers, the mid-size luxury car also offers a hybrid model which pairs a 3.5L V6 with an electric motor for 30 mpg combined.
 One possible downside is the fact that hybrids aren’t available with a longer wheelbase which is exclusively reserved for traditional internal combustion models.

 02. 2019 QX60

 Despite running on a platform that’s basically unchanged since 2013 like most Infiniti cars, the full-size luxury crossover still manages to stand out as one of the Japanese automaker’s two best-selling units.
 This trend is unlikely to change regardless of Infiniti’s efforts focused on the QX60’s modernization, but a change would still be welcome.
 Especially considering the fact that competition barely sleeps in the crossover segment.
-Yet, despite the aforementioned Limited trim, the 2019 Infiniti QX60 will be largely carried over.
+Yet, despite the aforementioned Limited trim, the new Infiniti QX60 will be largely carried over.
 A new range-topping trim might affect the prices of currently available models, though, and they could be seeing a slight drop in value.